Flushing & Locking Practices

 17.1 Summary of Evidence

-Consensus supports the use of 10mL syringes or larger e.g. 20mL.
-Evidence includes a pilot random controlled trial (30), three observational studies (39,40,90), a questionnaire (63) and expert consensus statement (53) for 10ml syringes; and literature review (54) and letter to the editor (50) for 20mL syringes.
+Syringe Size: Consensus supports the use of 10mL syringes or larger e.g. 20mL.
+Evidence includes a pilot random controlled trial (31), three observational studies (40, 41, 97), a questionnaire (64) and expert consensus statement (54) for 10mL syringes; and literature review (55) and letter to the editor (51) for 20mL syringes.

 Syringe – prefilled versus manually filled

 0.9% sodium chloride flushing and locking solutions are either drawn up by the clinician or provided as a manufactured prefilled, single-use syringe.
-Two studies used manufactured prefilled 0.9% sodium chloride syringes: (1) a large adult study investigating PICC failure and complications identified 2% of patients required CVAD removal due to occlusion (39) and (2) a prospective, paediatric randomised controlled study of TIVAD and TC-CICC concluded there were less occlusions in the patient group locked with manufactured prefilled versus manually prepared syringes (both 0.9% sodium chloride) (30).
-Gerceker (2018) (30) also identified previous studies where cost effectiveness and significant lower infection rate was attributed to the use of prefilled syringes and studied their use in the paediatric cohort.
+Two studies used manufactured prefilled 0.9% sodium chloride syringes: (1) a large adult study investigating PICC failure and complications identified 2% of patients required CVAD removal due to occlusion (40) and (2) a prospective, paediatric randomised controlled study of TIVAD and tc-CICC concluded there were less occlusions in the patient group locked with manufactured prefilled versus manually prepared syringes (both 0.9% sodium chloride) (31).
+Gerceker (2018) also identified previous studies where cost effectiveness and significant lower infection rate was attributed to the use of prefilled syringes and studied their use in the paediatric cohort (31).

 17.2 Practice Recommendation

-CNSA recommends the use of 10mL or larger volume luer lock syringes for flushing and locking Centrally Venous Access Devices (CVADs) for paediatric and adult patients with cancer (30,39,40,50,53,54,63,90).
+CNSA recommends the use of 10mL or larger volume luer lock syringes for flushing and locking central venous access devices (CVADs) for paediatric and adult patients with cancer (31, 40, 41, 51, 54, 55, 64, 97).

-CNSA recommends clinicians consider the use of manufactured, single use, prefilled locking solutions with anti-reflux and pressure limiting features which may assist to prevent occlusions of Centrally Venous Access Devices (CVADs) for paediatric and adult patients with cancer (30,39).
+CNSA recommends clinicians consider the use of manufactured, single use, prefilled locking solutions with anti-reflux and pressure limiting features which may assist to prevent occlusions of Central Venous Access Devices (CVADs) for paediatric and adult patients with cancer (31, 40).

 BASELINE INTRAVENOUS FLOW RATE - To Keep Vein Open (TKVO)